nrfconnect/sdk-nrf/applications/nrf_desktop/doc/config_channel.rst

 .. note::
    Bluetooth® LE HID Service removes the leading report ID byte.
-   As a result, firmware obtains a data frame shorter by one byte.
+   As a result, the firmware obtains a data frame shorter by one byte.

    The USB HID class transmits the whole report, including the report ID byte.